Zeioth/compiler.nvim/README.md

 * vim.g.compiler_project_root = "" → by default the project root is .git, but it can also be manually defined
 * vim.g.compiler_solution_run = "" → program to run after building a solution.
 None if unsetted

+## Advanced: Overriding actions
+You can override what hapens when an action is selected on the compiler.
+To do so, fork this project, go to the 'compiler' directory, and edit the file of the language you want.
+It is very easy.

 ## FAQ

 * **How do NeoCompiler know how to compile?** It looks for the conventional entry point file for the current lenguage you are using.
 To achieve this, it searches in the directory tree from the file you are currently editing until finding an entry point, or reaching the project root.
 It will search for the next file names.